cniblock/Project_1/README.md

 The Form used was inspired by a course I completed earlier this year on [freecodecamp](https://www.freecodecamp.org/)

 The Header was inspired by a YouTube tutorial [YouTube link](https://youtu.be/PwWHL3RyQgk?si=2ZGA53n5SSJEHl-q)

+The Law News links are taken from public news articles from the BBC, Global Competition Review website and The Guardian.